Platform finder

 Product and fee clarity

-A platform can look halal but still be hard to evaluate when fees, account minimums, product limits, or country availability are unclear.
+A platform can look halal on the surface and still be hard to judge when fees, account minimums, product limits, or country availability are unclear.

 Stronger signs